dario-mr/api-stress-test/README.md

 # API Stress Test

-User-friendly interface to perform stress test of APIs.
+User-friendly app to perform stress test of your APIs.

 ## Environment variables